danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 New libraries may be created to implement the Reader interface on top of existing I/O libraries.
-For example, a new `pandas_reader` library could be published that wraps `pandas.read_csv` and/or `dask.dataframe.read_csv` in the Reader API.
-In time, if that works well, established libraries with I/O functionality like pandas and tifffile could adopt these objects themselves and an associated `entry_points` declaration.
-Importantly, they could do so **without adding any dependency on or connection to any particular library**.
+For example, a new `pandas_reader` library could be published that wraps `pandas.read_csv` in the Reader API.
+In time, if that works well, pandas could adopt this objects itself along with an associated `entry_points` declaration.
+Importantly, it could do so **without adding any dependency on or connection to any particular library**.

 For the ``FORMAT`` it would be natural to standardize on using MIME type.
 IANA maintains an